k2view-academy/K2View-Academy/articles/38_reports/05_quick_data_binding_with_Fabric.md

 2. Click on <img src="images/db_interface_icon.png" style="zoom:80%;" /> icon in the Studio Toolbox to switch to the DB Interface tree.

-3. Drill down to the required interface and table on which you'd like to create a report, do right click and select **Add Data Set**.
+3. Drill down to the required interface and table on which you would like to create a report, do right click and select **Add Data Set**.

    ![](images/05_add_data_set.png)